cmorten/permission-guard/examples/defaults/README.md

 # defaults

-This example demonstrates using `permission-guard` with the defaults:
+This example demonstrates using Permission Guard with the defaults:

 - No granted permissions
 - `exitOnMissing` set to `false` - code execution will continue despite missing a permission.